nguyenphuminh/smallm/README.md

 python main.py
 ```

-The model will train for 10 epochs (estimated 18-20 hours on my Laptop RTX 5070), and after each epoch it will save the current model to `./chatbot.pth`.
+The model will train with 3.25b tokens with 10 325m-token segments (estimated 18-20 hours on my Laptop RTX 5070), and after each epoch it will save the current model to `./chatbot.pth`.

 To start from where you left off, just name your file `chatbot_continue.pth` to resume training.